-Codeine, an opioid pain medication, is often used to treat mild to moderately severe pain, and doctors say it can cause some serious problems for children in particular.
-In some cases, codeine breaks down rapidly in the liver and that results in higher than normal levels showing up in the body.
-And the FDA is leaving no room for doubt in a recent finding when it comes to using the drug on children younger than 12.
+Codeine, an opioid pain medication, is commonly used to treat mild to moderately severe pain, and doctors warn that it can cause serious problems in children.
+In some cases, codeine degrades rapidly in the liver, resulting in higher-than-normal levels in the body.
+And, when it comes to using the drug on children under the age of 12, the FDA leaves no room for doubt in a recent finding.

-The recent notification from the FDA says those under 12 should not take codeine at all, and as the drug is found in some cough and pain medicines, the Food and Drug Administration (FDA) edict now aims to restrict the use of the drug for kids.
+The FDA recently stated that children under the age of 12 should not take codeine at all, and because the drug is found in some cough and pain medications, the Food and Drug Administration (FDA) edict now aims to restrict the drug’s use for children.

-This FDA release calls on parents to closely read ingredient labels on pain – and cough medicines in particular – to make certain the medications they give their kids don’t contain codeine or a variant known as tramadol.
+This FDA release urges parents to carefully read the ingredient labels on pain medications, particularly cough medicines, to ensure that the medications they give their children do not contain codeine or tramadol.

-The FDA announcement also makes changes to requirements for the labels of drug treatments which contain codeine.
-The agency says the move was driven by the fact that some reports have found that children can experience life-threatening breathing problems – and perhaps die – after taking medicines which contain codeine.
-According to the findings, during the period from 1969 to 2015 the FDA received more than 60 reports of serious breathing problems which were directly tied to the use of medicines which contained codeine in children.
-Of those cases, 24 of them resulted in death.
-In particular, the data showed the most serious side effects resulting from the use of the drug happened in in children under 12 years old.
+The FDA announcement also modifies labeling requirements for codeine-containing drug treatments.
+According to the agency, the decision was motivated by reports that children can experience life-threatening breathing problems – and possibly die – after taking codeine-containing medications.
+According to the findings, the FDA received more than 60 reports of serious breathing problems in children from 1969 to 2015 that were directly related to the use of codeine-containing medicines.
+Twenty-four of those cases resulted in death.
+The data revealed that the most serious side effects of the drug occurred in children under the age of 12 years.

-The new warnings also include recommendations against the use of tramadol in children under 12.
+The new warnings also advise against using tramadol in children under the age of 12.

 “Our decision today was made based on the latest evidence and with this goal in mind: keeping our kids safe,” said Dr. Douglas Throckmorton, deputy center director for regulatory programs at the FDA’s Center for Drug Evaluation and Research.

-Codeine is still found in certain over-the-counter cough medicines and prescription pain and cough medicines.
-The FDA says tramadol is found in some prescription pain medicines, though it is only approved for adult use.
-In addition, the FDA said codeine should not be used for teens ages 12 to 18 if those patients are obese, have conditions such as obstructive sleep apnea or suffer from severe lung disease.
+Codeine is still present in some over-the-counter cough medicines as well as prescription pain and cough medications.
+Tramadol is found in some prescription pain medications, according to the FDA, but it is only approved for adult use.
+Furthermore, the FDA stated that codeine should not be used in teens aged 12 to 18 if they are obese, have conditions such as obstructive sleep apnea, or have severe lung disease.

-The findings are that the dangerous side effects occur as some patients are “ultrarapid metabolizers” of codeine or tramadol, and Throckmorton says those patients break down those two drugs much faster than other users leaving them subject to suffering “dangerously high levels of the active drug in their bodies.”
+According to the findings, the dangerous side effects occur because some patients are “ultrarapid metabolizers” of codeine or tramadol, and Throckmorton says those patients break down those two drugs much faster than other users, exposing them to “dangerously high levels of the active drug in their bodies.”